AdobeDocs/campaign.en/help/v8/start/create-message.md

 * **Mobile channel**: deliveries on mobile channels let you send personalized SMS to the target population.
 Learn more in [this page](../send/sms.md)

 * **Mobile application channel**: mobile app deliveries let you send notifications to iOS and Android systems.
 Learn more in [this page](../send/push.md)
+* **LINE channel**: LINE deliveries let you send messages on LINE, an instant messaging application available on all smartphones.
+Learn more in [this page](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/line-channel.html)

 ## Choose how to send your messages